Whisker17/sdk-demo/src/common/README.md

 ### getBlockInfo

-You can use this function to get all market IDs in the Zeitgeiest.
+You can use this function to get block info in Zeitgeist.

 ```typescript
 const api = await ApiPromise.create({ provider });